Relationship Problems & Marriage Counseling

 Developing the habit of using your relationship skills is like exercising.
 If you don’t work out regularly, your muscles will never strengthen, but if you try to do too much too soon, you’ll either hurt yourself or undermine any motivation you might have for being able to keep up that pace.
 So, you will be given relationship exercises geared toward your level of readiness that will allow you to practice those relationship tools in between sessions.
 You will also be assigned exercises that build on your strengths and foster relationship resilience.
 Regular practice will increase your chances of achieving the relationship you both want.

 Yes.
-Although I have worked with couples dealing with many different presenting issues, I have particular expertise in helping relationships restore trust after betrayal.
-Most couples I counsel are recovering from an affair, pornography, sexual addiction, or intimacy anorexia.
+Although we have worked with couples dealing with many different presenting issues, we have particular expertise in helping relationships restore trust after betrayal.
+Most couples we counsel are recovering from an affair, pornography, sexual addiction, or intimacy anorexia.

 Those trying to rebuild after an infidelity or sex addiction bomb has blown up their lives know that traditional marriage counseling is both ineffective and potentially harmful.
 This type of betrayal is more than a relationship problem; it is a relational trauma.
 Suppose the betrayal has only recently been discovered or disclosed.
-In that case, your first step in healing your marriage will involve a significant period of We specialize in working with couples trying to salvage their relationship from the ravages of infidelity, sexual addiction, intimacy anorexia, or intimacy deprivation. to establish some sense of emotional safety before moving to more conventional couples counseling techniques.
+In that case, your first step in healing your marriage will involve a significant period of emotional crisis, a focus on restoring a foundation of truth, and establishing some sense of emotional safety before using more conventional couples counseling techniques to cultivate intimacy.

 When infidelity, pornography, or sexual addiction occurs in combination with intimacy anorexia, your betrayal trauma recovery will also need to address the emotional, spiritual, and/or sexual neglect that has damaged your relationship.
 Focusing on eliminating the acting-out behaviors alone will not be enough to transform your marriage.